RetributionByRevenue/Python-Forex-Candlestick-Data-Downloader/README.md

 ![Output Result](https://raw.githubusercontent.com/RetributionByRevenue/Forex_Candlestick_Data/master/Final%20Result.png)

-Once the data has been obtained,it can be used for machine learning or algorithmic trading purposes.
+Once the data has been obtained, it can be used for machine learning or algorithmic trading purposes.